MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -TargetedUserProtectionAction
-The TargetedUserProtectionAction parameter specifies the action to take on detected messages for the users specified by the TargetedUsersToProtect parameter.
+The TargetedUserProtectionAction parameter specifies the action to take on detected user impersonation messages.
+You specify the protected users in the TargetedUsersToProtect parameter.
 Valid values are:

-- NoAction (This is the default value)
+- NoAction: This is the default value.

 - BccMessage: Add the recipients specified by the TargetedDomainActionRecipients parameter to the Bcc field of the message.